KylePavone/Heavy-Review/README.md

 # Heavy-Review
-Web-resource for those who love core music
+Web-resource for those who love core music.

 This is a blog-like website with authorization system where logged users have possibility to leave a comment.